thuTom/ignite/modules/control-center-agent/README.txt

 Test drive of Ignite Web Agent:
     In order to simplify evaluation two test drive modes were implemented:

-    1) Get access token on Web Control Center "Profile" screen.
+    1) Get security token on Web Control Center "Profile" screen.

     2) Test drive for metadata load from database.
 Activated by option: -tm or --test-drive-metadata.
        In this mode an in-memory H2 database will started.